-1.Allegory- a tale in prose or verse in which characters, actions, or settings represent abstract ideas or moral qualities; a story that uses symbols to make a point
+1.Allegory- a tale in prose or verse in which characters, actions,

 2.Alliteration- the repetition of similar initial sounds, usually consonants, in a group of words